I like making things. Always have. Every childhood birthday and Christmas all I ever wanted was more legos and art supplies.

 They weren't all pretty but they all could hold up a pair of pants.

-After the panic of those first few weeks wore off, I quickly fell in love with the art form.
+After the panic of those first few weeks wore off, I quickly fell in love with the art form and I have been doing it ever since.